 Documents must show that you were denied coverage through Medicaid or CHIP (Children's Health Insurance Program).
 These documents must include your name and the date you were denied coverage.
 Documents you can submit:

-- Denial letter from your state Medicaid or CHIP agency that shows your name, that you were denied coverage through Medicaid or CHIP, and the date that you were denied coverage.
+- A denial letter from your state Medicaid or CHIP agency that shows your name, that you were denied coverage through Medicaid or CHIP, and the date that you were denied coverage.

-- Letter stating your Medicaid or CHIP coverage ended that shows you used to have Medicaid or CHIP coverage and the date it ended.
+- A letter stating your Medicaid or CHIP coverage ended that shows you used to have Medicaid or CHIP coverage and the date it ended.
 This letter can be from your state Medicaid or CHIP agency or from the insurance company that provided your Medicaid or CHIP benefits.

 - Letter from the Marketplace that says your state Medicaid or CHIP agency sent your application to the Marketplace.

 - Screenshot of your eligibility results from your state’s online application, if you got your denial online.

 You can upload more than one document if you have multiple documents to confirm the denial of Medicaid or CHIP coverage.
 Select the green "Upload Documents" button on the upload screen in your application to submit each document.